Author: Dr. Jean-Paul Rodrigue

 Through urbanization, fundamental changes in the socio-economic environment of human activities have been observed, with new forms of employment, economic activity, lifestyle, and mobility.
 What drives urbanization is a complex mix of economic, demographic, and technological factors.
 The growth in GDP per capita is a dominant driver of urbanization, which is supported by corresponding developments in transportation systems.
 More recently, the diffusion of air conditioning allowed for settlements in high-temperature areas such as in the southwest of the United States or the Middle East (e.g. Dubai).

-Urban mobility problems have increased proportionally with urbanization.
-This is associated with two outcomes.
+Urban mobility problems have increased proportionally with urbanization, which is associated with two outcomes.
 First is the emergence of a network of megacities that account for the most salient urban mobility challenges.
 Second, mobility demands tend to be concentrated over specific urban areas, such as central business districts and main circulation corridors.

 Global trends indicate about 50 million new urbanites each year, roughly a million a week.
 More than 90% of that growth occurs in developing economies, which places pressure on urban infrastructures, particularly transportation.
 What is considered urban includes a whole continuum of urban spatial structures, ranging from small towns to large urban agglomerations.
 This also brings the question of optimal city size since technical limitations (road, utilities) are not much of an impediment to building very large cities.
 Many of the world’s largest cities can be labeled as dysfunctional mainly because as city size increases, the rising operational and infrastructure complexities are not effectively coped with managerial expertise.
 Still, urbanization remains the dominant socioeconomic paradigm, associated with improvements in levels of economic development.